-When I finally moved to a different place which was big enough to have everything on stands I could hear the difference and nowadays I can simply work my way on the 5” if I want to.
+When I finally moved to a different place that was big enough to have everything on stands, I could hear the difference and nowadays I can simply work my way on the 5” if I want to.

 You need monitor stands to retain your monitor’s unbiased nature untouched and properly hear the low end just like the person listening to the track you´re working with would.

 Don’t just take my word for it; check the difference in this video at minute 3:20.